brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 21 bht.md

 2. "The holy solicitude which Paul felt about the interests of religion...was thus strikingly evinced."
 3. "Paul acts a different part, and sends in every direction to strengthen the churches which he had founded."

+### Philip Schaff:
+1. "With this word of transition the Apostle passes to his brief conclusion."
+2. "The two phrases point respectively to his external circumstances, and to his demeanor therein."
+3. "The beloved brother; a fellow-Christian, probably known to them (Acts 20:4)."

 ### Archibald T. Robertson:
 1. "Final clause with ινα and second perfect subjunctive active of οιδα."